 Ondansetron has been shown to be effective in prophylaxis of PONV.
-Chen et al.42 studied patients who received ondansetron IV 30 minutes before the end of shoulder arthroscopy and found it reduced the incidence of PONV.
-Additionally, the patients using ondansetron had "lower pain intensity and lower analgesic injection needs than the control group."42 In a series of 100 patients undergoing mandibular osteotomy, Talesh et al.39 compared the effectiveness of ondansetron and metoclopramide for the prevention of PONV and found ondansetron provided a significant improvement in effect: an 11% incidence of vomiting with ondansetron compared with 28% in the metoclopramide group.
-In a randomized, double-blind, placebo-controlled study of 65 women undergoing total abdominal hysterectomy, Tzeng et al.43 compared ondansetron versus saline placebo for the prophylactic treatment of PONV.
-All patients received epidural morphine, 3mg, for postoperative pain relief.
-Before morphine injection, the treatment group received ondansetron, 4mg IV, and the placebo group received IV saline.
-In the ondansetron group, the frequency of PONV was significantly decreased from 52% to 22%.43
+Chen, et al, studied patients who received ondansetron IV 30 minutes before the end of shoulder arthroscopy and found it reduced the incidence of PONV.
+Additionally, the patients using ondansetron had "lower pain intensity and lower analgesic injection needs than the control group."40 In a series of 100 patients undergoing mandibular osteotomy, Talesh compared the effectiveness of ondansetron and metoclopramide for the prevention of PONV and found ondansetron provided a significant improvement in effect: an 11% incidence of vomiting with ondansetron compared with 28% in the metoclopramide group.37 In a randomized, doubleblinded, placebo-controlled study of 65 women undergoing total abdominal hysterectomy, Tzeng, et al, compared ondansetron versus saline placebo for the prophylactic treatment of PONV.
+All patients received epidural morphine 3 mg for postoperative pain relief.
+Before morphine injection, the treatment group received ondansetron 4 mg IV and the placebo group received IV saline.
+In the ondansetron group, the frequency of PONV was significantly decreased from 52% to 22%.2

-Unlike promethazine, for which there is good evidence to demonstrate antagonism to opioid analgesia, as described,29 ondansetron appears to have a neutral or synergistic effect.
-Jellish et al.44 compared patient-controlled analgesia administration of morphine, morphine plus ondansetron, and placebo for pain control in patients immediately recovering from skull surgery and found the morphine-plus-ondansetron combination had the lowest pain scores, shortest postanesthesia discharge time, lowest rescue dose, and highest patient satisfaction, although, paradoxically, they reported equivalent incidence and severity of nausea and vomiting.
+Unlike promethazine, for which there is good evidence to demonstrate antagonism to opioid analgesia, as described above,26 ondansetron appears to have a neutral or synergistic effect.
+Jellish, et al, compared patient controlled analgesia (PCA) administration of morphine, morphine plus ondansetron, and placebo for pain control in patients immediately recovering from skull surgery and found the morphine - ondansetron combination had the lowest pain scores, shortest post-anesthesia discharge time, lowest rescue dose, and highest patient satisfaction, although, paradoxically, they report equivalent incidence and severity of nausea and vomiting.41

-Like promethazine, ondansetron is available in oral form, as well; however, ondansetron is available as an orally disintegrating tablet (ODT) that is absorbed through the buccal and sublingual mucosa and does not require swallowing or gastrointestinal absorption.7 Ondansetron ODT has been shown to be just as effective as IV ondansetron in the management of chemotherapy-related nausea45 and PONV^{46,47} and better than IV saline in the management of undifferentiated nausea in the prehospital setting.48 Although oral ondansetron reaches peak serum levels at 2.3 hours, compared to 5 minutes after IV administration,49 it has essentially the same bioavailability,49 and there do not appear to be any clinically significant differences in time of onset and time to therapeutic effect.^{3,46,48}
+Like promethazine, ondansetron is available in oral form as well; however, ondansetron is available as an orally disintegrating tablet (ODT) that is absorbed through the buccal and sublingual mucosa and does not require swallowing or gastrointestinal absorption.7 Ondansetron ODT has been shown to be just as effective as IV ondansetron in the management of chemotherapy related nausea42 and PONV,^{43,44} and better than IV saline in the management of undifferentiated nausea in the prehospital setting.45 Although oral ondansetron reaches peak serum levels at 2.3 hours, compared to 5 minutes after IV administration,46 it has essentially the same bioavailability46 and there do not appear to be any clinically significant differences in time of onset and time to therapeutic effect.^{3,43,45}

-A prospective study of 2,071 patients (2,005 adults, 66 children) who received either ondansetron, 4mg (in adults) given either IV, IM, or ODT, in a nonrandomized, uncontrolled, observational protocol, found effective control of nausea in all three groups.3 ODT and IM ondansetron were statistically equivalent and IV was better than both IM (-0.8 on a 10-point visual analog scale [VAS]; p = .03) and ODT (-1.1; p < .001); however, all three showed a statistically significant change in VAS for nausea.3
+A prospective study of 2071 patients (2005 adults, 66 pediatric) who received either 4mg (in adults) of IV, IM, or ODT ondansetron in a nonrandomized, uncontrolled, observational protocol, found effective control of nausea in all three groups.3 ODT and IM ondansetron were statistically equivalent and IV was better than both IM (-0.8 on a 10 point visual analog scale (VAS) (p = 0.03)); and ODT (-1.1 (p < 0.001)); however, all three showed a statistically significant change in VAS for nausea.3

-In a randomized, double-blind, placebo-controlled comparison of IV and ODT ondansetron, Grover et al.46 found no difference between ondansetron, 4mg IV, and ondansetron, 8mg ODT.
-An argument can be made that this was not an equivalent treatment, since the bioavailability of ODT ondansetron appears to be 90%,50 but both 4mg and 8mg doses of ondansetron have been shown to be effective in oral and parenteral forms.
+In a randomized, double-blind, placebo controlled comparison of IV and ODT ondansetron, Grover found no difference between ondansetron 4mg IV and ondansetron 8mg ODT.43 An argument can be made that this was not an equivalent treatment, since the bioavailability of ODT ondansetron appears to be 90%,49 but 4mg and 8mg doses of ondansetron have both been shown to be effective in oral and parenteral forms.

-Additionally, ondansetron ODT does not appear to have the same arrhythmogenic side effects as the IV form, perhaps due to the rate of administration, and may also be used along with IV ondansetron.10
+Additionally, ondansetron ODT does not appear to have the same arrhythmogenic side effects as the intravenous form, perhaps due to the rate of administration, and may also be used along with IV ondansetron.30